aerni/statamic-advanced-seo/UPGRADE.md

 | `twitter_summary_image` | Uses `og_image` |
 | `twitter_summary_large_image` | Uses `og_image` |

-> **Automated Migration**: Existing Twitter field data is automatically removed from your content during the upgrade.
+> ✅ **Automated** — Existing Twitter field data is automatically removed from your content during the upgrade.

 ### Twitter Card Setting

 The `seo_twitter_card` field has been moved from a per-localization setting to a per-collection/taxonomy configuration setting.
 It is now available in the "Social Appearance" section of the collection/taxonomy config, alongside other collection-level settings like the sitemap and social images generator toggles.

-> **Automated Migration**: The existing `seo_twitter_card` value from the default site's localization is automatically migrated to the collection/taxonomy config.
+> ✅ **Automated** — The existing `seo_twitter_card` value from the default site's localization is automatically migrated to the collection/taxonomy config.

 ### Custom Views

-If you've published or customized the `_twitter.antlers.html` snippet, update the following references:
+> ⚠️ **Manual** — If you've published or customized the `_twitter.antlers.html` snippet, update the following references:

 | Old Variable | New Variable |
 |--------------|--------------|